 Our U.S. Phase 2b RESTORE-CLI program was a multi-center, randomized, double-blind, placebo controlled clinical trial.
-This clinical trial was designed to evaluate the safety and efficacy of ixmyelocel-T in the treatment of patients with CLI.
-It was the largest multi-center, randomized, double-blind, placebo-controlled cellular therapy study ever conducted in CLI patients.
+This clinical trial was designed to evaluate the safety and efficacy of ixmyelocel-T in the treatment of patients with CLI and no option for revascularization.
+It was the largest multi-center, randomized, double-blind, placebo-controlled cellular therapy study ever conducted in these CLI patients.
 We completed enrollment of this trial in February 2010 with a total of 86 patients at 18 sites across the United States, with the last patient treated in March 2010.
 These patients were followed for a period of 12 months after treatment.
-In addition to assessing the safety of our product, efficacy endpoints included time to first occurrence of treatment failure - the trial's primary end-point - (defined as major amputation, all-cause mortality, doubling in wound size and de novo gangrene), amputation-free survival (defined as major amputation rates, level of amputation, wound healing, patient quality of life and pain scores.
+In addition to assessing the safety of our product, efficacy endpoints included time to first occurrence of treatment failure - the trial's primary efficacy end-point - (defined as major amputation, all-cause mortality, doubling in wound size and de novo gangrene), amputation-free survival (defined as major amputation and all-cause mortality), major amputation rates, level of amputation, wound healing, patient quality of life and pain scores.
 The primary purpose of the trial was to assess performance of our therapy and, if positive, prepare for a Phase 3 program.